 Keep In Touch with Your Children

 Remember that although your children have moved out, they aren’t out of your life forever.
-You can still be involved in their life and hear about all the new and exciting things they’re doing with regular texts, phone calls, emails, and visits.
+You can still be involved in their lives and hear about all the new and exciting things they’re doing with regular texts, phone calls, emails, and visits.
 Just try not to overdo it or be overbearing.

 Seek Professional Help